 How to Get to Crab Island

-Watching all the people hanging out in the beautiful water, playing on inflatable water parks and visiting floating restaurants may have even tempted you to figure out how to get to Crab Island.
+Watching all the people hanging out in the beautiful water, playing on their floaties and relaxing on their boats may have even tempted you to figure out how to get to Crab Island.
 Indeed, we get hundreds of phone calls and emails from Destin visitors who are trying to figure out how to get to Crab Island, with or without a boat.
 No, you cannot drive your car to Crab Island.
 You can’t swim or walk there, either.
 The only safe way to get to Crab Island is by boat.
-You can either rent a boat, charter a boat, or do an excursion, like the glass-bottom Crab Island Shuttle Boat or Crab Island Adventure Tour.
+You can either rent a boat, charter a boat, or do an excursion, like the Crab Island Shuttle Boat or Crab Island Adventure Tour.
 The tidal currents that rush around the popular underwater sandbar are strong and claim the lives of people who try to swim the seemingly short distance across the channel each year.
 It’s not worth your life.

 The best ways to get to Crab Island are: